MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 1. Go to **Admin** > **Settings** > **Members**.
 1. Select **Add members** to update members and [assign roles](user-roles.md).
 Currently, only **Workspace admin** is available.
 1. Select the check box if you want **Allow access to profile data**.
-This will enable the member to see reports based on user profiles if you set up the [connection to audience insights](configure-connections.md).
+This selection enables the member to see reports based on user profiles if you set up the [connection to audience insights](configure-connections.md).
 1. Select **Add members** to add them to your workspace.

 ## Manage an environment